-That the following be added as sub-section (h):
+On a motion, the following was added as sub-section (h):

 (h) That staff be directed to present an interim report to the General Issues Committee by no later than June, 2012 detailing POA revenues, possible net levy impacts, if any, cases vs convictions, etc. in relation to sub-sections (a), (b), (c) and (d).